Cat and Dog Teeth Cleaning in Muncie, IN

 Have you ever taken a look at your pet’s teeth?
 While you don’t need to examine them one by one, a quick peek should let you know if it’s time for a check-up.
-At Maplewood Animal Hospital in Muncie, we offer dental exams, professional teeth cleaning services, and a variety of high-quality pet dental care products.
+At Maplewood Animal Hospital in Muncie, we offer dental exams, professional dog and cat teeth cleaning services, and a variety of high-quality pet dental care products in Muncie, IN.
 Your pet’s overall health depends on them having good oral health, too, and our team can help them achieve that.

 Without a dental routine that starts the moment they’re brought home, dogs and cats can have some form of dental disease by as early as three years old.
 Know the signs so you can seek treatment for your pet and prevent their condition from advancing.